Abdelhamidjaafar/mini-frontend-project/README.md

 To install and run the project locally, follow these steps:

-Install Dependencies
+1. Install Dependencies
    Install the required dependencies using npm:

+npm install

+2. add[ API-Key and API-URL and BOARD-Key] in api/hrflowApi.js file

-npm install 3.
-Run the Project
+3. Run the Project

 To start the project on your local machine, run: